Overcoming Single-Cell RNA-seq Challenges in Cancer Research

 Scientists encounter numerous challenges when using single-cell RNA-seq for cancer treatment, making the approach particularly interesting, intriguing, and frustrating.
 In addition, the entire process contains a tremendous amount of complexity.
 Some of the most common challenges of this type of analysis are:

-• Ethical Considerations: Samples might unintentionally provide insights into the health of patients and their families that may not have been the intent of the given study to review.
+- Ethical Considerations: Samples might unintentionally provide insights into the health of patients and their families that may not have been the intent of the study under review.

 Interpreting data from varied sources adds to the challenge, emphasizing the need for data comparability and understanding dataset nuances.
 The significant costs and challenges associated with scaling single-cell RNA-seq act as barriers to its broader adoption.